askui/askui-dev-docs/docs/docs/general/01-Getting Started/Installing AskUI/getting-started.md

 ![AskUI Project Visual Studio Code](Visual_Studio_Code.png)

 ### Step 9: Open a Workflow File
-The workflow files are where you will write your automations scripts.
+The workflow files are where you will write your automation scripts.
 To find them, navigate to the `askui_example` folder.
 This is the place, where you can store your workflow files.

 To add a new workflow, create a file in this folder, ending in `.test.ts`